kent09099/nd013-c1-vision-starter/README.md

 ### Concluison
 - Increasing batch size stabilized the training process of the model.
 - Data augumentation by brightness adjustment and black patches had no effect on the model performance.
-- Adjustment of aspect ratio of anchor generator had little of no effect on the model performance.
+- Adjustment of aspect ratio of anchor generator had little or no effect on the model performance.